joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.3.14 =

+* Bug fix: Variables undefined if scripts disabled.
+* Update tested to value for WP 6.0.

 = 3.3.13 =